-As per the government guidelines, we have started processing existing orders across the country, except Containment Areas and deliveries may take longer than usual.
+we have started dispatching existing orders across the country following the Central and respective State Government guidelines.
+Hence, deliveries may take longer than usual.
+You will be notified via email and sms once orders are processed.
 We appreciate your patience in this regard.

 Gurmar is found in dry deciduous forests of India and is also called Madhunasini / Gudmar whereas, in Sanskrit, it is called Mehashringi.
 The leaves are simple opposite and ovate-elliptic.
 The flowers are yellow in colour.
 It grows as a woody climber.
 It roots at the nodes.
 Leaves and roots are used medicinally.
 The name itself signifies as it kills sugar.
 Hence, popularly Gudmar is known as ‘the insulin plant’.
 The plants are available in nurseries and the tablets of this are prepar..